Jitendra Prasad Sonal: Political life

 Sonal, a resident of Bara, was elected to the 2017 provincial assembly elections from Bara 4(B) with 13118 votes.
 He was the Physical Infrastructure Minister for Province No. 2, Nepal till 6 June 2021.
-He including 3 other state ministers were expelled from Lalbabu Raut ministry on 6 June 2021 after a group of PSP-N joined government led by KP Sharma Oli and Sonal supported the same.
+He including 3 other state ministers were replaced by other ministersfrom Lalbabu Raut ministry on 6 June 2021 after a group of PSP-N joined government led by KP Sharma Oli and Sonal supported the same.

-Controversy

-After Sonal was removed from his ministerial post, CIAA started investigation in 28 cases filed against the works done during his tenure.
-Previously, he had been diluted over abusing many government vehicles while as minister.
+Sonal was re-elected as the member of provincial assembly of Madhesh Pradesh from Bara 4(B) in 2022.
+He currently serves as the provincial president of Loktantrik Samajwadi Party, Nepal (Madhesh Pradesh) under the leadership of Mahantha Thakur.